 Income and attitude to the economy

 People on the highest incomes are twice as likely to be optimistic about the future of the economy than those on the lowest incomes

-At the moment, people on the lowest incomes are more than twice as likely to be financially squeezed as those on the highest incomes and two thirds say they would find it difficult to cope with an unexpected expense.
-While half of households on low incomes (50%) are feeling financially squeezed, just 18% of those on the highest incomes are.
+At the moment, people on the lowest incomes are more than one and half times as likely to be financially squeezed as those on the highest incomes and two thirds say they would find it difficult to cope with an unexpected expense.
+While two fifths of households on low incomes (42%) are feeling financially squeezed, just 27% of those on the highest incomes are.